Theme 1

 From the second half of the nineteenth century, with the proliferation of ceramic applications in the industrial field, a significant portion of Ginori’s - and later Richard-Ginori’s – production consisted of insulators for telegraphs, components for the silk industry, and laboratory porcelain.

-Finally, it is road signage, tiles, baking dishes, and pharmacy jars that mark the definitive entry of the Manifattura Ginori into the daily life of all Italians.
+Ultimately, it was street signs, tiles, baking dishes, and pharmacy jars that marked the definitive entry of the Manifattura Ginori into the daily life of all Italians.

-The extraordinary collection of table objects of the Museo Ginori tells both the birth of the shapes and decorations that would identify the style of the manufactory for centuries and the ability to rethink the form and function of objects to adapt them to the progressive changes in taste and the clients’ needs.
+The extraordinary collection of table objects of the Museo Ginori tells us about both the creation of the shapes and decorations that identifed the style of the manufactory for centuries and the ability to rethink the form and function of objects to adapt them to the progressive changes in taste and the clients’ needs.

-The years during which Richard-Ginori was directed by Gio Ponti were one of the most artistically successful periods in its history.
+The years in which Richard-Ginori was directed by Gio Ponti were one of the most artistically successful periods in its history.

-The ceramics he designed starting from 1923 constitute a very important part of the Museo Ginori collection.
-Comprising more than four hundred works, the Ponti collection includes both small mass-produced objects and masterpieces never replicated, such as the large vase La Conversazione classica and the imposing centerpiece for the Italian Ministry of Foreign Affairs.
+The ceramics he designed starting in 1923 constitute a very important part of the Museo Ginori collection.
+Comprising more than four hundred works, the Ponti collection includes both small mass-produced objects and masterpieces that have never been replicated, such as the large vase La Conversazione classica and the imposing centerpiece for the Italian Ministry of Foreign Affairs.

 A quick guide to the most used materials in the works preserved at the Ginori Museum.
 And a curiosity about the baking dishes, a true Ginori patent